-3.1 It was agreed by Cabinet on 19th March 2013 that the S151 Officer would submit regular reports to Cabinet on all aspects of the Council's outstanding debt, along with the required write off position.
-This is the second report for the financial year 2019/20.

-3.2 Southend-on-Sea Borough Council is made up of a number of service areas responsible for the collection and administration of outstanding debt.
-The main areas are Accounts Receivable and Revenues which are linked to the billing and collection of the vast majority of debts that fall due to be paid to the Council for chargeable services, such as social care (see Section 4.5) and statutory levies such as Council tax and Non Domestic Rates (Business Rates).
+- 3.1 It was agreed by Cabinet on 19th March 2013 that the Council's S151 Officer would submit regular reports to Cabinet on all aspects of the Council's outstanding debt, along with the required write off position.
+This is the first report for the financial year 2022/23. - 3.2 Southend-on-Sea City Council is made up of several service areas responsible for the collection and administration of outstanding debt.
+The main areas are Accounts Receivable and Revenues which are linked to the billing and collection of the vast majority of debts that fall due to be paid to the Council for chargeable services, such as social care (see Section 4.5) and statutory levies such as Council tax and Non-Domestic Rates (Business Rates).